right-rudder/blitz/src/content/blog/private-pilot-license-utah-costs-timeline-step-by-step-guide.md

 ## Next Steps

-- **Step 1:** Schedule your discovery flight at Blitz Aviation.
+- **Step 1:** Schedule your discovery flight at Blitz Aviation
-- **Step 2:** Meet with our training team to outline your personal training plan.
+- **Step 2:** Meet with our training team to outline your personal training plan
-- **Step 3:** Begin ground school and flight training toward your Private Pilot License.
+- **Step 3:** Begin ground school and flight training toward your Private Pilot License

 ## Contact Blitz Aviation